nativestack/react-cardpointe-gateway/README.md

 ### Changelog & Updates

 -   Sunday 10 May 2020: Full hosted iFrame react component is working with a working example application `</App>`.
 Needs additional props to set additional CardPointe Hosted iFrame Configurations.
 The component returns a **token** and an **expiration date**.
--   Initial deployments not working or tested.
+-   Saturday 9 May 2020: Initial deployments not working or tested.

-CardConnect's CardPointe Hosted iFrame Tokenizer & PCI Compliant CardSecure tokenization package to securely authorize & capture transactions with NativeStack & CardPointe for React.js applications.

 ## Installation